 - Montgomery Glen Golf & Country Club located in Wetaskiwin, featuring level fairways but challenges with water and trees

 There are more than 20 golf courses in Northern Alberta amidst a mix of boreal forest, lakes and rivers.
-The result is a golf experience that makes the most of our scenic wilderness.
+The result is a golf experience that makes the most of the scenic wilderness.

 Want a challenge?
 Just one hour north of Edmonton you could be playing the Athabasca Golf and Country Club, considered the most difficult course in Alberta.
 Pause for a moment at Hole #3 to take in the view.
 With heavy trees on both sides and a creek cutting in front of the green, the vista beyond is a breathtaking series of rolling hills.
 Take the club pro’s suggestion and use a six iron to get some extra yardage.